eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

 The command-line client supports the following parameters (with default values):

 * `--spring.profiles.active=amqp-adapter-cli`: Tells Hono CLI to activate the AMQP command-line client.
-* `--message.address`: The AMQP 1.0 message address (default: `telemetry/DEFAULT_TENANT/4711`)
+* `--message.address`: The AMQP 1.0 message address (default: `telemetry`)
 * `--message.payload`: The message payload body (default: `'{"temp": 5}'`)
-* `--hono.client.host`: The hostname that the AMQP adapter is running on (default: `localhost`)
+* `--hono.client.host`: The host name that the AMQP adapter is running on (default: `localhost`)
 * `--hono.client.port`: The port that the adapter is listening for incoming connections (default: `5672`)
-* `--hono.client.username`: The username to use for authenticating to the adpter (default: `sensor1@DEFAULT_TENANT`)
-* `--hono.client.password`: The password to use for authenticating to the adapter (default: `hono-secret`)

 To run the client using the above default values, open a terminal and execute the following:

-    $ /hono/cli/target$ java -jar hono-cli-0.8-SNAPSHOT-exec.jar --spring.profiles.active=amqp-adapter-cli

-To run the client with a different value for the message address, username, password and payload body, do the following:

-    $ /hono/cli/target$ java -jar hono-cli-0.8-SNAPSHOT-exec.jar --spring.profiles.active=amqp-adapter-cli --hono.client.username=sensor20@DEFAULT_TENANT --hono.client.password=my-secret --message.address=event/DEFAULT_TENANT/4710 --message.payload='{"alarm": 1}'
+    $ /hono/cli/target$ java -jar hono-cli-*-exec.jar --spring.profiles.active=amqp-adapter-cli --hono.client.username=sensor1@DEFAULT_TENANT --hono.client.password=hono-secret

     Accepted{}

-After running the client, the delivery state is printed to standard output.
-The output shown above shows that the request to upload a telemetry message succeeded and `accepted` disposition frame is printed to standard output.
+The client prints the outcome of the operation to standard out.
+The outcome above (`Accepted`) indicates that the request to upload the data has succeeded.

-{{% note %}}
+**NB**
 There are two JAR files in the hono/cli/target directory.
 The JAR to use for the client is the `hono-cli-$VERSION-exec.jar` and not the `hono-cli-$VERSION.jar` file.
 Running the latter will not work and will output the message: `no main manifest attribute, in hono-cli-$VERSION.jar`
-{{% /note %}}

 ## Publishing Telemetry Data